5.0 first-year courses:

-Note: Students must complete Calculus 1000A/B if interested in pursuing an Honors Specialization in Finance or an Honors Double Major with Economics.
+Note: Students must complete Calculus 1000A/B if interested in pursuing an Honours Specialization in Finance or an Honours Double Major with Economics.

 Students enrolled in BMOS in Year 1 on Main Campus may apply to a Specialization if they maintain a minimum cumulative average of 65%.

 Note: After first year, Affiliated University College students require the completion of 5.0 courses with an overall cumulative average of 70%.

 After first, second or third year, to enter a BMOS SPECIALIZATION students must have

 a) achieved an overall average of 70% on the last 5.0 courses;

 b) Main Campus Students: a minimum cumulative average of 65%, or

 Affiliated College Students: a minimum cumulative average of 70%.

 2.0 courses normally taken in second year: Business Administration 2257; Economics 2150A/B*, Economics 2152A/B*.